Skip to main content

 Definition

-A literature review is a systematic, critical synthesis of existing research and published evidence on a specific topic or programme area.
-Unlike a simple annotated bibliography, it critically evaluates sources, identifies patterns and contradictions, and synthesizes findings to answer: what is known, what is not known, and what does this mean for programme design?
+A literature review is a systematic, critical synthesis of existing research and published evidence on a specific topic or program area.
+Unlike a simple annotated bibliography, it critically evaluates sources, identifies patterns and contradictions, and synthesizes findings to answer: what is known, what is not known, and what does this mean for program design?
 Literature reviews are foundational to evidence-based practice in M&E, ensuring interventions are grounded in what has worked (or not worked) in similar contexts.

 Why It Matters

 Literature reviews prevent reinventing the wheel.
-They help practitioners avoid repeating failed approaches, identify proven strategies that can be adapted, and surface evidence gaps that justify new programme investments.
+They help practitioners avoid repeating failed approaches, identify proven strategies that can be adapted, and surface evidence gaps that justify new program investments.
 A well-conducted review strengthens proposal narratives by demonstrating that the proposed approach is informed by the best available evidence.
 For impact evaluation design, literature reviews establish the baseline understanding of causal pathways and help identify which assumptions are evidence-based versus speculative.

 In Practice

-Literature reviews appear throughout the programme cycle:
+Literature reviews appear throughout the program cycle:

 • Design phase: A rapid literature review informs the theory of change by identifying which intervention strategies have demonstrated effectiveness in similar contexts.
 This shapes indicator selection and helps set realistic targets.